matthewgallina/smockin/README.md

 **New in version 2.18.0**

-- Introducing the Mock Mail Server!
+- Introducing the Email Mock Server!

+1. Swap in the sMockin mock mail server (running on port 8003) as your application's delivery mail server.
+2. Create Email accounts in the sMockin UI.
+3. View all received email messages from the UI (including mail attachments).

+Mail messages can be stored in-memory or saved to database.

 <br />